 New world wine appeals to collectors…

 In 2000, a new world wine became the most world’s expensive, when a bottle of 1992 Screaming Eagle Cabernet Sauvignon sold at auction for half a million dollars.
 Granted, it was sold as part of a charity auction, which likely drove the price up a great deal, but the California-produced cult wine remains highly sought after, thanks in no small part to this record-breaking bid.
+Getting an LLC in California is also a good way to start a wine business.

 Of course, few other California vintages fetch the same prices, but the interest in that 1992 vintage has also drummed up interest in wine from the Golden State.
 Napa Valley is California’s most prestigious region for wine and, as one sommelier put it to Thrillist, the valley “is like the Vegas of wine.
 Everyone knows about it, you’ll drop a ton of cash…but you’ll fly home thinking to yourself: ‘Yeah, that was a great time.’”